This post may contain affiliate links, please see our privacy policy + disclosures for details.

 - 2 tablespoons olive oil

-- 1 tablespoon smoked paprika, use sweet or hot or a combination of both
+- 1 tablespoon smoked paprika, use sweet, hot, or a combination of both

 - 1/4 teaspoon black pepper